benjaminriu/Thesis/README.md

 | Stand-alone, Ch2 | [Automated visualization of MLP architectures](ToBeAdded) | French |
 | Stand-alone, Ch4, Ch5 | [Continuous target stratification for train_test_split](ToBeAdded) | english |

+### (French version below)
+### Disclaimer: this is a rough draft containing raw informations about my code contributions in my thesis.

 The goal of this repository is to provide the links and a quick description for the main projects on which I worked during my thesis.
 Contributions are somewhat sorted by order of importance/usefullness.
 For backward compatibility and reproductibility reasons there are nearly duplicates of some files with small variations which are explained below.
 By default stand-alone versions should be prefered.
 For informations / remarks/ constructive criticisms, do not hesitate to either raise an issue on git or send an email to riubenjamin at gmail dot com.